ryan-utopia/ryan-utopia.github.io/_pages/gallery.md

 It's the first time I've seen the sun shining on the snow mountains.
 It's really spectacular.

-## World Mystery Town, Karamay, Xinjinag, China, Jul 2024
+## World Mystery Town, Karamay, Xinjiang, China, Jul 2023
 <div align=center> <img src='/images/xinjiang.jpeg' width="600"></div>

 Hope that the future is as uneventful and beautiful as she wants it to be.